Why Pro:Idiom is So Important for Your Hotel

 We have Cable.
 Does that Mean We Need a NEW Television System?

-If you have a Cable TV provider, it will mean one of two things.
+If you have a Cable TV provider, getting Digital HD or 4K it will mean one of two things.

-- Using Often Bulky Set Top Converter Boxes
+- Using a Bulky Set Top Converter Box in EACH ROOM

 - Paying to have fiber installed in your hotel and new equipment installed in your headend